 November 17, 2021.
 Lecture by Jerry M. Harris, Cecil and Ida Green Professor of Geophysics, Emeritus entitled “My Mississippi"

 February 16, 2022.
 Lecture by Lubert Stryer, Mrs. George A. Winzer Professor of Cell Biology, Emeritus.
-Title TBDApril 20, 2022.
+"Light and Life"April 20, 2022.
 Lecture by William Durham, Bing Professor in Human Biology, Emeritus.
-Title TBD
+"Surprising Implications of Evolution"

 Recent Past Lectures